2016 Copa do Brasil de Futebol Feminino

-The 2016 Copa do Brasil de Futebol Feminino is the tenth staging of the competition.
+The 2016 Copa do Brasil de Futebol Feminino was the tenth staging of the competition.
 The competition started on August 24, 2016, and concluded on October 26, 2016.
 32 clubs of all regions of Brazil participated of the cup, which was organized by the Brazilian Football Confederation (CBF).

 It was the last staging of the competition, as it was abolished the next year.

 Competition format

 The competition is contested by 32 clubs in a knock-out format where all rounds are played over two legs and the away goals rule was used, but in the first two rounds, if the away team won the first leg with an advantage of at least three goals, the second leg would not be played and the club automatically qualified to the next round.

 Participating teams

 a.
 Audax joined a partnership with Corinthians to participate in the 2016 edition of the competition, thus being represented by them.